WordPress/data-liberation/guides/drupal-to-wordpress.md

 # Drupal to WordPress

+🚧 **This Guide is a Work in Progress!
+We Need Your Help!** 🚧

+We are in the process of creating a comprehensive guide to help users migrate from WIX to WordPress.
+Your insights and contributions are invaluable to make this guide more complete and helpful for the community.

+## How You Can Contribute

+- **Review and Edit:** If you have experience with Squarespace to WordPress migration, review the existing content, and make edits for accuracy and clarity.

+- **Add Missing Steps:** If you notice any steps missing or have additional tips, please contribute by adding them to the guide.

+- **Share Your Experience:** Share your personal experience or best practices that can benefit others going through the migration process.

 Many resources are available to help you migrate content from Drupal to WordPress.
 A few are highlighted here, and you’re likely to find many others by searching the web.

 1. [FG Drupal to WordPress](https://wordpress.org/plugins/fg-drupal-to-wp/): This is compatible with Drupal 6, 7, and 8.